ministryofjustice/itpolicycontent/content/confluence/enterprise/code-of-connection-standard.md

 A generic CoCo (based on the note above) is provided in Appendix A; it is split into two sections:

 *   basic requirement (see section A.1) – The section outlines the base set of CoCo requirement which need to be met by the connecting 3rd party
-*   supporting compliance statement (see section A.2) – This section contains a series of compliance statements based on ISO 27001 and the IAS 1&2 Baseline Controls Set (BCS) [Ref, 5].
+*   supporting compliance statement (see section A.2) – This section contains a series of compliance statements based on ISO 27001 and the [IAS 1&2 Baseline Controls Set (BCS)](https://www.ncsc.gov.uk/guidance/information-risk-management-hmg-ia-standard-numbers-1-2).
 It is designed to provide a mechanism for a connecting 3rd party to supply compliance evidence to the system Accreditor.
 Section 3.2 provides details on how this compliance statement should be applied.

 **Note:** A signed CoCo between the MoJ and the connecting 3rd party is required before the connection can go into live operation.